 - Pick up all tools and put them away.
 Make sure the trunk is secure.

 - Check tire pressure, check that lug nuts are secure, and visually check all tires to make sure they look good.

-- Double check around and under the car for your tools and belongings.
+- Double-check around and under the car for your tools and belongings.
 A tool on the road could cause someone else a flat!

 Tip: Sometimes spare tires can be low on air themselves.
-I recommend having air pump at hand.
-If not, be sure to check the pressure first; typical tire pressure cars and trucks is between 30 PSI and 40 PSI.
+I recommend having an air pump at hand.
+If not, be sure to check the pressure first; typical tire pressure for cars and trucks is between 30 PSI and 40 PSI.
 If the tire is very low, drive slowly and carefully to the nearest gas station and fill it up.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.